 1. Causes Sun Damage And Darkening

-When your skin is directly exposed to the sun, it produces a pigment called melanin which causes skin darkening.
+When your skin is directly exposed to the sun, it triggers the production rate of melanin.
+Melanin is already there in skin.
+But, sun exposure increases its rate of synthesis, which causes skin darkening.
 As chlorine water breaks your skin barrier, there is nothing that can protect it from UV damage.
 This leads to sun burns and extreme tanning.

 2. Causes Dryness